- An assumption in classical economics is that firms seek to maximise profits.

 Profit maximisation for a monopoly

 - In this diagram, the monopoly maximises profit where MR=MC – at Qm.
 This enables the firm to make supernormal profits (green area).
 Note, the firm could produce more and still make normal profit.
-But, to maximise profit, it involves setting higher price and lower quantity than a competitive market.
+But, to maximise profit, it involves setting a higher price and lower quantity than a competitive market.

 - Note, the firm could produce more and still make a normal profit.
 But, to maximise profit, it involves setting a higher price and lower quantity than a competitive market.